stevanapter/hypertree/README.md

 <img src="images/coldragdrop.gif">

 	Reset:      clear sorts, expansions, pivots, &c.

 <img src="images/reset.gif">

 	Expand:     expand the tree to the level of the last group.

-	Collapse:	collapse the tree to the level of the first group.
+	Collapse    collapse the tree to the level of the first group.

 <img src="images/expandcollapse.gif">

 	Back:       Pick the previous column on the z-axis to pivot on.

 	Forth:      Pick the next column on the z-axis to pivot on.

 <img src="images/backforth.gif">